dh-trier/wlv/schemas/wlv-label-docs.md

 #### label

-(label) Any single label or physically separate part of the label group.
+(label) Any single label or physically separate part of a label group.

 - Status: Optional.
 - Frequency: Once at most.